-Fight the Weather or Go to Plan B
+Fight the Weather or Switch to Plan B

 Most people prefer walking outdoors to walking inside.
 There are actually mental and physical health benefits of walking (or just spending time) in nature.
 That being said, sometimes the weather just doesn’t comply.

 When the weather is perfect, it’s much easier to decide where to walk.
 Still, even on a perfect day there are considerations that might make you want to look for plan b.
 If you’re pressed for time, it may be easier to get in a quick walk while doing errands at the store.
 If you have access to a treadmill, you might want to do some indoor walking workouts with the speed controlled so you can relax and watch a show on your phone.

 When the weather doesn’t comply, however, you’ll need to decide whether to walk outside anyway or go to plan b.
 Only you know the specifics of your local weather and climate, but there are probably patterns that you can plan for.
 If it’s really hot in the summer, be prepared with sun protection, cool clothes and plenty of water.
 For cold winters, make sure to dress warmly, wear layers, and pay special attention to wearing walking shoes with good grip on snow and ice.
 During the spring (or other rainy season), it can help to carry a light windbreaker in case of rain.

 Your safety is most important, so if you’re not sure whether you should brave the weather it’s probably best to just walk indoors.